richyliu/greggdict/README.md

 The process for getting the words and their positions from the raw photos is quite complicated.
 Here is an outline of that process in brief

+### Step 0: Clean the images

+I didn't do this initially, but this would greatly improve OCR results.
+Whiten the images and increase the contrast and sharpness using a tool like imagemagick

 ### Step 1: Scan with Google Cloud Vision

 Use Google Cloud Vision's asynchronous batch image processing to get the text of